NXTdiscord/E-commerce-Website-template/README.md

 ## requirements
 Requires node Js
-and a server host if you want to host the server online instead of locally
+and a server host if you want to host the server online instead of locally install all the packages indicated in the package log